 - History and visit the Rue Pavee in Paris

-- Transfer to Paris in the Rue Pavee
+- Transfer to rue Pavée in Paris

 History and visit the Rue Pavee in Paris